knewplay/book-programming-essential/programming-fundamentals/chapter4.md

 ### Activity #1

 Recall the humanoid robot from [Chapter 2 Activity #2](./chapter2#activity-2).
 With your understanding of loops from this chapter, describe the commands you would provide to ensure the robot walks across the room.
-Consider visualizing your solution with a flowchart diagram.
+Write the corresponding pseudocode.

 ![Walking robot](./figures/ch-4robot-walk-image.jpg)
 *A humanoid robot walking.*